 The Council is committed to the improvement of standards in food businesses and advice to businesses is an important dimension of that strategy.
-Advice is given through site-visits, provision of compliance tools such as the Butchers' HACCP Pack, and the Safe Catering (HACCP) Pack, the Council's web-site, dealing with enquiries and requests for advice, through correspondence, meetings with trade groups, distribution of printed materials, and educational and training programmes.
+Advice is given through site-visits, provision of compliance tools such as the Butchers HACCP Pack and the Safe Catering (HACCP) Pack, the Council's web-site, dealing with enquiries and requests for advice, through correspondence, meetings with trade groups, distribution of printed materials, and educational and training programmes.
 The service will continue to support all businesses with the implementation and maintenance of Food Safety Management Systems based on HACCP principles, in conjunction with a graduated approach to enforcement.

 From December 2014 there were significant changes to the information that food businesses must give to their customers.
-All food businesses (e.g. restaurants, takeaways, bakeries and delicatessens) must declare any of 14 identified allergenic ingredients which are used.
-It is likely that additional allergen labelling requirements will be introduced in 2019 and this will require the provision of additional support and advice to businesses in order help them to achieve compliance.
+All food businesses (e.g. restaurants, takeaways, bakeries and delicatessens) must declare any of 14 identified allergenic ingredients which are used in non-prepacked or loose foods that are sold or provided.

-From December 2016 certain food products had to be labelled with full nutritional information.
-We will continue to assist businesses to implement these changes by carrying out advisory visits, sending out guidance documents and providing information on the website.
+From December 2016 certain food products have to be labelled with full nutritional information.
+We plan to assist businesses to implement this change by carrying out advisory visits, sending out guidance documents and providing information on the website.